Case Study: Wet grassland and rush management for breeding waders

 Regular advice and guidance was provided by the RSPB’s Bowland Wader Project.
 This included help with securing funding and suitable contractors.

-Raising the water levels has allowed areas of mown rush to be flooded and killed off.
+Raising of water levels has allowed areas of mown rush to be flooded and killed off.
 Clearing ditches, re-profiling their edges and maintaining high ditch water levels has reduced the risk of losing sheep in the ditches.
 The ditches also provide a source of drinking water for livestock.
 The ditch management was undertaken by a local contractor and also by an RSPB contractor using the ‘spoil spreader’, a machine that is very quick, efficient and cost-effective.
 It also removes the necessity to deal with large amounts of spoil as this is spread thinly across the site by the machine.

 Public access to the site has been improved by banking up parts of the footpath running across the site.
 Crossing points for farm machinery and stock have been created across the ditches for the tenant farmer to help with livestock management across wet areas.
 All work has been undertaken by local contractors and farmers and funded by a range of local organisations as well as through the stewardship schemes.